microsoft-dx/DockerLab/Exercise04/README.md

 ![](images/swarm04.png)

-What we are interested in are the first two parameters.
+What we are interested in are the first three parameters.
 Copy them to a text file for reference:

 - `sshTunnelCmd` creates the SSH tunnel to connect to a Swarm manager.
 - `dockerCmd` is the command to point the Docker Client at the swarm.
+- `swarmNodesLoadBalancerAddress` is the load-balanced HTTP endpoint you use to access cluster-deployed apps.

 The `sshTunnelCmd` command will help you create a SSH tunnel to Docker Swarm Manager from your machine (this command will keep running with no output).